 Conditions for seeking forgiveness:

-• Seeing the wrong you have done
+• If you can see the wrong that you have done

-• Demonstrating that you are sorry
+• Demonstrating you are sorry

-• A desire to put things right
+• Demonstrating an intention to put things right

 Extracts from an interview with Arno Michaelis, a former White Supremacist leader,